Trunajaya rebellion

-The rebellion was initially successful: the rebels defeated the royal army at Gegodog (1676), captured most of the Javanese north coast, and took the Mataram capital Plered (1677).
-King Amangkurat I died during the retreat of the royal court.
-His son and successor, Amangkurat II, requested help from the VOC in exchange for financial remuneration and geopolitical concessions.
-The VOC's subsequent involvement turned the tide of the war.
-VOC and Mataram forces expelled Trunajaya from Surabaya, recovered lost territories and overran his new capital at Kediri (1678).
-However, the rebellion continued until the capture of Trunajaya at the end of 1679, and the defeat, death, or surrender of the other rebel leaders (1679–1680).
-Trunajaya was killed by AmangkuratII personally in 1680 while a prisoner of the VOC.
+The uprising was initially successful; the rebels gained Gegodog (1676), the majority of Java's north coast (1677), and the capital of Mataram (1677) from the royal army.
+During the retreat of the royal court, King Amangkurat I died.
+Amangkurat II, his son and successor, asked the VOC for assistance in exchange for cash payments and territorial concessions.
+The subsequent engagement of the VOC changed the course of the battle.
+Trunajaya was driven from Surabaya (1677) by VOC and Mataram forces, who also helped Amangkurat II reclaim lost territory and take control of Trunajaya's new capital at Kediri (1678).
+However, the uprising persisted until Trunajaya was captured at the end of 1679 and the other rebel leaders were overthrown, killed, or submitted (1679–1680).
+Amangkurat II personally executed Trunajaya in 1680 while he was a prisoner of the VOC.

-After his father's death in 1677, Amangkurat II also faced rival claims to the throne.
+After his father died in 1677, Amangkurat II also faced rival claims to the throne.
 The most serious rival was his brother Pangeran Puger, who took the capital Plered in 1677 and did not surrender until 1681.